 - 3 years integrated nephrology and critical care (2 years nephrology + 1 year critical care medicine)

 The primary purpose of the fellowship is to train outstanding nephrologists for careers in academia, industry, or private practice.
-During the past five years, approximately 65% of graduating fellows entered private practice; 22% pursued additional training in critical care, transplant, or interventional nephrology; and 13% began academic careers in the Henry Ford Health System or at institutions including the University of Massachusetts Berkshire, the University of Tennessee, and the University of Texas Southwestern.
+During the past five years, approximately 65% of graduating fellows entered private practice; 22% pursued additional training in critical care, transplant, or interventional nephrology; and 13% began academic careers in the Henry Ford Health or at institutions including the University of Massachusetts Berkshire, the University of Tennessee, and the University of Texas Southwestern.
 Clinical training consists of two years of closely supervised experience in all clinical aspects of inpatient and outpatient nephrology.
 Fellows also learn interventional nephrology techniques, including tunneled catheter placement and arteriovenous fistula and graft declotting and balloon angioplasty.
 Other electives, including plasmapheresis, supplement the exposure of fellows to extracorporeal purification techniques.

 The Division of Nephrology performs approximately 20,000 outpatient consultations and follow-up visits annually.
 Non-ICU nephrology patients are often admitted to the nephrology inpatient unit, reserved for patients with renal, electrolyte, and hypertensive disorders and kidney transplant recipients.
 Nephrology faculty serve as the attending physicians on the 34-bed inpatient unit where patients receive care by medical house staff.